Neha4123/UptoSkills/README.md

-Uptoskills Web Development Internship Projects
+# Uptoskills Web Development Internship Related Projects
 This repository showcases the projects and tasks completed during the Uptoskills Web Development Internship.
 The internship focused on enhancing front-end development skills through hands-on assignments that involved building responsive and interactive websites using HTML5, CSS3, and JavaScript.

 🚀 Technologies Used